 A Texas native hardy in zone 6, the plant ranges from north central to south central Texas.
 Yucca arkansana also shows up in parts of Arkansas and Oklahoma.
 It prefers a sloped setting with rocky soil, so it frequently pops up along railroad tracks.

-The yucca leaf on both varieties are narrow, very rigid; thin spears adorned with short, bristly fibers along the edges of the leaves.
-The shrub grows to a little over a foot high, but the flower stalk can shoot up to about six feet in height.
+The yucca leaf on both varieties are narrow and very rigid, thin spears adorned with short, bristly fibers along the edges of the leaves.
+The shrub grows to a little over a foot high, but the flower stalk can shoot up to about 6′ feet in height.

 Large and Tree-Like Yucca Species and Varieties